Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 this bearing is also relative.
 However, if there are inaccuracies in the magnetic heading, to navigate towards the selected destination, the aircraft should be steered not by centering the arrow on the lubber line, but by following the heading indicated by the arrow using the magnetic compass.
-If an UHF (ADF) signal is tuned, the bearing pointer consistently shows the heading in relative terms.
+If a UHF (ADF) signal is tuned, the bearing pointer consistently shows the heading in relative terms.

 The command heading marker provides as a desired heading reference for the Flight Director.